 Out of all the ‘parms,’ eggplant parmesan is probably my least favorite (woah, wait a minute…).
 Veal would have to be number one and chicken is a very close second.
-Now don’t get me wrong—I’m not saying I don’t like eggplant…eggplant parmesan is delicious despite its fierce competition.
+Now don’t get me wrong—I’m not saying I don’t like eggplant parm.
+It’s delicious despite its fierce competition.
 Constantly being overshadowed by its two big brothers—it must be tough.

-Every dog has it’s day and today is eggplant’s day (on a much more positive note).
-I thought I would preface that just to tribute how good this recipe turned out.
+I thought I would preface this recipe just to tribute how good this recipe turned out.
 I prepare eggplant parmesan using the exact same recipe and method as I do chicken parmesan.
 Eggplant alone doesn’t have a lot of flavor so the breading, olive oil, sauce, and cheese take over, leaving you with a very similar result to chicken parm when it’s all said and done.

 This was my first attempt at eggplant parmesan.
 I basically winged it with some excellent results (this was for Valentines Day so the stakes were VERY high).
-The secret to veal, chicken, or eggplant parm is adding lots of parmesan cheese to the breading mixture—a pro tip from my brother-in-law, Scott.
+The secret to good eggplant parmesan is adding lots of parmesan cheese to the breading mixture—a pro tip from my brother-in-law, Scott.
 They don’t call it eggplant parmesan for nothing.

-Another shortcut—I usually used jarred pasta sauce if I’m in a hurry.
+Another ‘shortcut’—I always use store-bought pasta sauce for simplicity.
 It’s one less thing to worry about when preparing a recipe with several moving parts.
 I’ll leave you with one final note.
 Use plenty of mozzarella cheese to top it all off.
 I’m talking about a solid layer of cheese that completely covers the sauce and eggplant.
 Perfetto.Print

 - 1 large eggplant, sliced into 1/4 – 1/2 thick slices